mark-orr/SysRev_VaxIntend/SysReview_1a/README.md

     14 were not surveys (3 of which were choice experiments)

 N:
-    51 of 60 reported N
+    44 of 60 reported N
+        Of which 40 were fully or very relevant.